NREL/OpenStudio-user-documentation/docs/measures/Measure-Writing-Guide.md

 ![Methods 2](../../img/measure-writing-guide/5.png)

-This will take you to the OpenStudio Model Overiew page.
+This will take you to the OpenStudio Model Overview page.

 ![Core](../../img/Measure-Writing-Guide/6.png)